perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

 Blerg.
 That works in this case but is ugly in the service of keystrokes (but how many actual keystrokes did I use to get to the final result?).
-And, it probably misses some other special case.
+And, it probably misses some other special cases, such as `$` for shell interpolation and shell backticks.
+Single quotes might fix that in Unix but won't in Windows.
+I'll show [String::ShellQuote](https://metacpan.org/pod/String::ShellQuote) later.

 I can open a pipe to the command and specify the command and its arguments as a list.
 This requires neither quoting nor escaping anything because each argument in Perl is one argument in the command (like [system](https://perldoc.perl.org/functions/system.html) in its list form):